Immigration to Canada: All the best countries to move to from the US

 The Great White North: most have heard of it, but too few have come to sip its sacred beers and sniff the beaver sacs of freedom.
 (They smell amazing, seriously.)
 This country is vast and varied, from oceans to mountains and everything in between.
 There’s always something to do in this eclectic country that’s been dubbed America’s hat – and the cost of living is not outrageous outside big cities.

-Depending on your skillset, the path to become a permanent resident in Canada varies.
-There’s a point system for immigration to Canada that includes whether you have a degree or work experience, as well as what your age and language abilities are.
-After application you must stay in the country for 720 days in a five-year period to maintain your status.
+Depending on your skillset, the path to becoming a permanent resident in Canada varies.
+It’s best to reach out to immigration lawyers so they can help you out with the process.
+There’s a point system for immigration to Canada that includes whether you have a degree or work experience, as well as your age and language abilities.
+After the application, you must stay in the country for 720 days in a five-year period to maintain your status.

 Although this is a short list of great places to live, it’s by no means exhaustive.
 A quick search for expat communities or where to live as a freelancer returns countless other countries that are open & welcoming to productive new residents.
 Don’t be shy to look around; you might just find the perfect fit for you.